ingo/ingo.github.io/_recipes/baingan_bharta.md

   with naan or rice.
 Grilling or broiling the eggplant gives it a delicious charred flavor.
 The pulp is then mashed with spices and simmered into a creamy vegetable side dish or dip.
 The smokiness pairs wonderfully with the aromatics.
 Enjoy baingan bharta as a vegan main dish or side.
+The charred eggplant contributes smoky notes.
+  Simmering allows the spices to fully bloom and meld together.
+This smoky eggplant dish can be a vegan meal or accompaniment for spicy curries.
 image: baingan_bharta.jpg
 image_source: https://rainbowplantlife.com/baingan-bharta/
 size: 4 servings